mjtroniks/Mojobot/MojobotPico/Micropython/Lab1_blink.md

    ![Capture](https://github.com/mjtroniks/Mojobot/assets/91319956/375be4bb-851f-46e2-ae6b-ec9ec7bcc99e)

-   Then type python --version as in the picture below
+   Then type python --version, if the python version is displayed as in the picture below you are ready to go.
+Otherwise proceed to Lab0_IDE Setup Instructions

     ![python verification_LI](https://github.com/mjtroniks/Mojobot/assets/91319956/4fcb745d-56cd-485c-ae5f-e6ecd9254859)

-   If the python version is displayed you are ready to go.
-Otherwise proceed to Lab0_IDE Setup Instructions

 3. Connect Raspberry Pi Pico to your Computer: Use a USB cable to connect your Raspberry Pi Pico to your computer.

 4. Make sure Pycharm IDE is Installed and configured as in LAB0_IDE Setup